T. Glenn Pait

 T. Glenn Pait is the Director of the T. Glenn Pait Spine Clinic located in the UAMS Jackson T. Stephens Spine Institute.

 Education and training

-Pait went to medical school and completed his residency in Neurological Surgery at George Washington University School of Medicine.
+Pait went to medical school and completed his residency in Neurological Surgery at George Washington University School of Medicine & Health Sciences.
 He completed medical school in 1981.
 He is a fellow in the American College of Surgeons and the American Association of Neurological Surgery.

 Spine clinic

 The T. Glenn Pait Spine Clinic includes a multidisciplinary team that deals with patients with spine problems.
 They have a surgical spine specialist, a nonsurgical spine specialist, a spine psychiatrist, a pain management specialist, a psychiatrist and psychologist.

 Radio show

 Pait is the co-creator and co-host of the popular weekly radio show "Here's to Your Health."
 It is produced in the US and broadcasts online and on various NPR affiliate stations.